openpracticelibrary/openpracticelibrary/content/practice/social-contract.md

 As the team moves foward, encourage them to refer back to the contract when there are disagreements.

-## Example questions and possible answers
+## Example Questions

+Try to guide the team to a contract that encourages positivity, autonomy, and respect.

 - What sort of team culture do you want to build?
   - Open, positive, blame-free, constructive
   - Fun!